 The good news is occupational therapy addresses these problems and teaches brain injury patients effective coping methods.
-In fact, many occupational therapists are trained in cognitive-behavioral therapy and can help the person and their family members learn how to handle emotional outbursts before they escalate.
+In fact, some occupational therapists are trained in cognitive-behavioral therapy or behavior management strategies, and can help the person and their family members learn how to handle emotional outbursts before they escalate.

 This training is crucial for enabling TBI patients to successfully reintegrate back into their community after injury.

 2. Independent Living Skills

-Another area that occupational therapists address is independent living skills, also known as activities of daily living (ADLs).
+Another area that occupational therapists address is independent living skills.

-There are two categories of ADLs that OTs will focus on: basic activities of daily living (typically just referred to as ADLs) and instrumental activities of daily living.
+There are two main categories of independent living skills that OTs will focus on: basic activities of daily living (typically just referred to as ADLs) and instrumental activities of daily living (IADLs).

 The instrumental ADLs involve higher cognitive processes.
 They allow a person to be completely independent.
 Some examples of IADLs are:

 - Meal prep

 - Medication management

 Occupational therapists help the person practice these skills directly and hopefully regain them.
-If it’s not possible to fully regain the skill, the therapist will brainstorm ways to adapt it to the person’s ability, or even train family members or caregivers to assist the patient with these tasks if necessary.
+While working on these skills, the therapist will brainstorm ways to adapt them to the person’s ability, or even train family members or caregivers to assist the patient with these tasks if necessary.

 3. Memory Skills

 Memory is another ability that is severely impacted by traumatic brain injury.
-But without the ability to remember important information, such as when to take medication or how long to leave the stove on, it’s impossible for the person to safely live on their own.
+But without the ability to remember important information, such as when to take medication or how long to leave the stove on, it’s difficult for the person to safely live on their own.

 Therapists will also show patients compensatory tactics such as daily planners, checklists, and other tricks that help people remember.
 While these techniques won’t help the person regain their memory, it will help them function more efficiently until they can improve their skills.

 4. Cognitive Skills

 Besides memory, occupational therapists can also help you improve several other cognitive skills such as attention, visual perception, problem-solving, and executive functions.